stephmarie17/docs-shared/dbx/encrypt-fields.rst

    - :wikipedia:`Cardinality <w/index.php?title=Cardinality_(data_modeling)&oldid=1182661589>`
    - :wikipedia:`Frequency Analysis <w/index.php?title=Frequency_analysis&oldid=1182536787>`

-See the following Server manual documentation to learn more about CSFLE topics:
+See the following Server documentation to learn more about CSFLE topics:

-- To get started, see the :ref:`CSFLE Quick Start <csfle-quick-start>`.
-- To learn how to use CSFLE, see the :ref:`CSFLE Fundamentals <csfle-fundamentals>` guides.
-- To learn how to integrate your CSFLE implementation with a Key Management System, see the :ref:`CSFLE Tutorials <csfle-tutorials>`.
-- To learn more about CSFLE concepts, see the :ref:`CSFLE Reference <csfle-reference>`.
+To learn more about CSFLE, see the :manual:`CSFLE </core/csfle/>` documentation in the Server manual.